bimobject/docs/docs/documentation/product/sharing-a-product.md

 There are two types of shared products:

 - **Limited sharing**: These products are only visible to the Eando X users you manually specify.
-- **Full sharing**: These products are visible to all Eando X users, and can be browsed and searched for as soon as a user has added your company to their library of suppliers.
+- **Full sharing**: These products are visible to all Eando X users that have added your company to their list of suppliers.

 ## Setting the sharing type